Kiveton Park PracticeTel: 01909 770213

 MB, BS, BMed.Sci, MRCGP, DRCOG, DGM, DTM&H

 Dr Grafton trained at Nottingham Medical School and qualified in 1988.
 He is married with three children.
 He joined the practice in 2001 and works part–time, having previously been a full–time General Practitioner for six years in Hertfordshire.
-His interests include ischemic heart disease, asthma and tropical medicine having spent two years working in Africa.
+His interests include ischemic heart disease, asthma and tropical medicine having spent two years working in Africa. he is the F2 tutor.

 Dr Ben Harris trained at Manchester University and qualified in 2000.
 He joined the practice in 2013 working two days a week and enjoys all aspects of General Practice.
-Ben spends his other days looking after his young family and is a keen athlete.
+Ben spends his other days looking after his family and is a keen athlete.

 Mb ChB, DFSRH, MRCGP